mrkkrp/markkarpov.com/tutorial/th.md

 * Finally, we add together the expressions for all the data constructors—this is how we handle sum types.

+Note that `f` only handles `NormalC` and `RecC`; it silently fails on the other constructor forms (`InfixC`, `GadtC`, `RecGadtC`).
+Pattern-matching on raw `Dec`/`Con` values like this is also fragile across GHC releases, because the shape of these types changes from version to version (`DataD`, for example, gained fields over the years).
+In real code you would reach for the [`th-abstraction`][th-abstraction] package, which presents datatype information through a single normalized interface that papers over these differences and handles all the constructor forms for you.
+We do it by hand here only to keep the example self-contained.

 Let's play with it now:

 ```haskell